duguimaraes/power-bi-analytics-portfolio/sla-ti-dashboard/README.md

 ---

 ## 📊 Data Modeling

-* Data was modeled using a star-schema approach in Power BI
+Data was structured and transformed in Power BI using Power Query and DAX, ensuring efficient analysis and clear visualization of key metrics.
-* Fact table: service tickets
-* Dimensions: time, analyst, category, business unit

 ---